somniasum/r3sh/README.md

 git clone https://github.com/somniasum/r3sh
 ```

-### 2. Then give execution permission and run with sudo for it to work properly on Fedora.
+### 2. Then give execution permission and run the main script
 ```bash
 cd r3sh/Main
 sudo ./r3sh.sh
 ```
-### 3.Finally run the script.

-Once the script is finished running you will have to log out then back in again.

-Credits to https://github.com/Haruzona or known as "p3nguin" for the polybar configuration
+Logout and log back in for the changes to take effect